Watts Water Technologies (WTS)

 Businesses that maintain a cash surplus face reduced bankruptcy risk.

-Watts Water Technologies is a profitable, well-capitalized company with $457.7 million of cash and $197.5 million of debt on its balance sheet.
-This $260.2 million net cash position is 3% of its market cap and gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
+Watts Water Technologies is a profitable, well-capitalized company with $405.5 million of cash and $197.7 million of debt on its balance sheet.
+This $207.8 million net cash position gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
 Leverage is not an issue here.

-12. Key Takeaways from Watts Water Technologies’s Q3 Results
+12. Key Takeaways from Watts Water Technologies’s Q4 Results

-We were impressed by how significantly Watts Water Technologies blew past analysts’ organic revenue expectations this quarter.
-We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
-Zooming out, we think this was a good print with some key areas of upside.
-The stock traded up 1.2% to $285.70 immediately after reporting.
+We enjoyed seeing Watts Water Technologies beat analysts’ revenue expectations this quarter.
+We were also glad its EPS outperformed Wall Street’s estimates.
+Zooming out, we think this was a solid print.
+The stock traded up 1.9% to $320.80 immediately following the results.

 13. Is Now The Time To Buy Watts Water Technologies?

-Watts Water Technologies is a high-quality business worth owning.
+There are several reasons why we think Watts Water Technologies is a great business.
 For starters, its revenue growth was solid over the last five years.
 And while its organic revenue growth has disappointed, its admirable gross margins indicate the mission-critical nature of its offerings.
-On top of that, Watts Water Technologies’s astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
+Additionally, Watts Water Technologies’s rising cash profitability gives it more optionality.

-Watts Water Technologies’s P/E ratio based on the next 12 months is 25x.
-Analyzing the industrials landscape today, Watts Water Technologies’s positive attributes shine bright.
-We like the stock at this price.
+Watts Water Technologies’s P/E ratio based on the next 12 months is 27.7x.
+Scanning the industrials space today, Watts Water Technologies’s fundamentals really stand out, and we like it at this price.

-Wall Street analysts have a consensus one-year price target of $292.50 on the company (compared to the current share price of $273.91), implying they see 6.8% upside in buying Watts Water Technologies in the short term.
+Wall Street analysts have a consensus one-year price target of $301.56 on the company (compared to the current share price of $320.80).